 In some cases, we earn commissions from affiliate links in our posts.

-If you’re serious about watching less-common British shows, you’ll need to buy a region-free DVD player.
-You will not find these DVD players in normal electronics stores, but once you have one you’ll never have to worry about DVD format again.
+If you're serious about watching some of the less-common British shows, you'll need to get yourself a region-free DVD player.
+You will not find these DVD players in normal electronics stores, but once you have one you'll never have to worry about DVD format again.

 For those who aren't very comfortable with technology, I'll break this down and describe the options.

 - Region-Free Standard DVD Player – This device will play DVDs from both the US and the UK, but it will not play any kind of Blu-Ray DVDs.
-However, because most of the British television DVDs you find are printed on regular PAL format DVDs, that doesn’t matter.
+However, because most of the British television DVDs you find are printed on regular PAL format DVDs, that doesn't matter.
 There is really no need to buy a Blu-Ray player unless you already watch a lot of Blu-Ray movies.
-This Samsung Region-Free DVD Player is a great middle of the road option – not wildly expensive, but not an unknown cheap brand, either.
+This LG DVD Player is a great middle of the road option – not wildly expensive, but not an unknown cheap brand, either.
 If you're on a really tight budget, you might prefer this LONPOO model (though personally, having the word “poo” in the name makes me a bit wary of it).

 - Regular Blu-Ray Player – This is a standard Blu-Ray device that will play regular DVDs and Blu-Ray discs in the United States.
 It will NOT work on UK DVDs.

 - Region-Free Blu-Ray Player – If you have the budget to spare and you want to be able to watch all DVDs and all Blu-Ray discs from any part of the world, this is the device you want.
 I don't personally bother with Blu-Ray, but this Sony model is quite highly rated.